 - rapid mood swings

-By now you are certain that your parent needs assistance but how do you talk with them about that?
+By now you are certain that your parent needs assistance but how do you talk with them about the need of home care assistance?
 Do it in a way that they themselves identify the problem and identify possible solutions.

 I know that it’s easier said than done but believe me when I say that it is very, very important that your parents come to the realization that they need home care themselves.